-- Copying a new document from the document pool in the home drive - Starting Microsoft Word
+- Copying a new document from the document pool in the home drive

+- Starting Microsoft Word

 - Starting the File Open dialogue

 - Starting the Search and Replace dialogue

 - Starting the Print dialogue

 - Starting Notepad

 - Compressing the document into a ZIP file with 7-zip command line

 Login VSI reports minimum, average, and maximum response times, as well as the VSI Index average while performing the workload.
 The Login VSI Index average is similar to the average response time, as it averages the maximum and minimum response times, but it removes 2 percent from the maximum and minimum response time before calculating the average.
 The response times are reported in time in milliseconds to perform the workload tasks.
 The Login VSImax is the total number of virtual desktops the server can support while still maintaining a response time of 4,000 milliseconds (4 seconds) or below, and is based on the VSI Index average.
-In our testing at 112 sessions, the server still did not reach Login VSImax, indicating that the server could handle the load with processor and storage resources to spare.
+In our testing at 112 sessions for the Cisco UCS solution and at 93 sessions for the HP solution, each server still did not reach Login VSImax, indicating that each server could handle the load with processor and storage resources to spare.